TylerFinley/word_count/README.md

 #### By Tyler Finley

-Setup: To run this application you must download or copy word_count files to your computer and run the app.rb file while making sure you have sinatra downloaded
+Setup: To run this application you must download or copy word_count files to your computer and run the app.rb file while making sure you have sinatra downloaded.
+You may also find my app on heroku: https://git.heroku.com/agile-chamber-1559.git

 Technologies Used:
 Ruby, Sinatra